AurelienMarchal/Card-Game/readme.md

 ## Weapons

-- Weapons have a range and a attack stat (and a durability ?).
+- Weapons have a range stat, an attack stat (and a durability ?) and cost of utilisation (how much energy is required to attack with it).
 Entities can attack with weapons if their target are in the range of their weapon.
 They deal the amount of attack of the weapon when they successfully attack.

 # Ideas